 Nigeria has one of the severest infant mortality rates linked to death from the symptoms of Diarrhoea in the world.
 As part of a cluster of activities to address these problems, Save the Children Nigeria has mobilised children as activists in their communities.
 Between January 2016 and the end of 2018 40 school health clubs were set up in Shomolu district, Lagos.
 Children learned twelve messages and sets of activities based around four topics:

 - Hygiene and sanitation

 Each of the messages are linked to a part of the WHO 7-point diarrhoea prevention and control plan.
 Each school has a set of ZuZu and ZaZa parrots to help them!

 Children for Health is working alongside the Save the Children to design the curriculum for the clubs, to design training for the facilitators, to design Master Training and to help with the monitoring and evaluation.

 Children for Health was also involved in creating the story of ‘Bayo’s Journey: To Save Lola from Diarrhoea’ in the form of a ‘Speaking Book’.

-Children for Health is also involved in training and re-purposing the three sets of materials for a similar Save the Children Programme in India with Children’s Health and Hygiene Clubs.
+Children for Health has also conducted training and re-purposed the three sets of materials for a similar Save the Children Programme in India with Children’s Health and Hygiene Clubs.